Maternal, Fetal and Infant Research Projects

 All Island of Ireland Paediatric Cardiology Network Research Programme

-This hard data combined with softer data on the lived experience of carrying a baby with a serious congenital heart defect to term and beyond, provides a coherent story of everyday family life, and the psychological and financial impacts.
+This programme of work will involve using data on the lived experience of carrying a baby with a serious congenital heart defect to term and beyond, to provide a coherent story of everyday family life, and the psychological and financial impacts.

 The establishment of the new ConnectCardiacPeople brings together parents and professionals who will use social media and technology to connect with each other on a neutral platform.